 Shanghai Transport

 Being home to millions of residents, it is one of the country’s most prominent financial and commercial centers.
 Currently, it is a big industrial hub and China’s major seaport.
-As a bustling metropolis with traditional and modern features, Shanghai serves as one of the best destinations for tourists and business people alike.
+As a bustling metropolis with traditional and modern features, Shanghai serves as one of the best destinations for tourists and businessmen alike.

 Shanghai Airports